 Mustard Seed Allergy

-Canada is in the process of adding mustard seed to its list of priority allergens because, even though few people have the allergy, those who do tend to have severe reactions.
+Canada also added mustard seed to its list of priority allergens in 2010 because, even though few people have the allergy, those who do tend to have severe reactions.

-Mustard is already included on the European Union’s priority allergen list, but neither sesame nor mustard is currently included among the top allergens in the United States.
+Mustard is likewise on European Union’s priority allergen list, but neither sesame nor mustard is currently included among the top allergens in the United States.

 Allergies to seeds can be severe, and can cause anaphylaxis, the life-threatening allergic reaction that can affect multiple systems in the body, including the cardiovascular system, the respiratory tract, the skin and the gastrointestinal tract.

 Symptoms can include tingling in the mouth, swelling around the face and throat, itchiness, difficulty breathing, abdominal cramping, vomiting and diarrhea, and even a sudden drop in blood pressure, loss of consciousness, or cardiac arrest, which can be fatal.
-As a result, it is critical that people with serious sesame, mustard or other seed allergies carry an auto-injector (an EpiPen or Twinject) with them at all times.
+As a result, it is critical that people with serious sesame, mustard or other seed allergies carry an epinephrine auto-injector with them at all times.

 Sesame is also commonly added to rice cakes, granola bars, veggie burgers, sauces, soups, salad dressings, margarine and many other foods.
 Bakeries, as well as Middle Eastern and Asian restaurants are considered especially high-risk for people with sesame allergies.